 - The students’ achievable learning goals, both general and specific;

-- What learning goals are not realistically achievable and why and whether there a disadvantage in the learning experience based on the unachievable goal; and
+- What learning goals are not realistically achievable and why and whether they're a disadvantage in the learning experience based on the unachievable goal; and

-- Application and connection of the theoretical learning to the clinical experience.
+- Application and connection of theoretical learning to the clinical experience.

 - Development of a Professional Identity – assuming the lawyer’s role, exercising professional responsibility for clients/organization; exercising professional responsibility in a complex workplace; integrating personal and professional identities; and observing and critiquing the nature of legal practice.

 - Developing a Contextual Understanding of Client’s Legal Problems – understanding the way legal problems arise and are experienced by clients, understanding the clients' context, and seeing through another’s eyes.